Vayigash 5752: The World’s Limitations Are No Obstacle

 This is not the case in our generation and in our time, as we see in actuality that we do not have the confusions of the past, and the nations of the world leave Jews to conduct themselves as they please, and the matter is dependent only on the desire of the Yidden to conduct themselves with full forthrightness and balabatishkeit.

-Today, the nations of the world not only are not imposing restrictions on Yidden and Yiddishkeit, they even assist, enabling Jews to spread Yiddishkeit and Torah and Mitzvos, and also to that which pertains to the nations of the world themselves, the 7 Noahide laws.
+Today, not only are the nations of the world not imposing restrictions on Yidden and Yiddishkeit — they even assist.
+They enable Jews to spread Yiddishkeit and Torah and Mitzvos, and also that which pertains to the nations of the world themselves: the 7 Noahide laws.
 Today a Jew can “go in the way of the world” and still conduct himself as a Jew with full forthrightness and balabatishkeit: fulfilling the desire of both Mordechai (above limitations of the world) and Haman (within the way of the world)!

 The Rebbe continues and states that the Frierdicker Rebbe has already informed us that: